Bernard Alligand contemporary French painter

 Bernard Alligand is an artist of matter, light and movement.

-His many travels all over the world and his numerous stays in residences of artists (Egypt, Morocco, Iceland, UAE, Oman, Asia …) are sources of inspirations that he declines on different supports as paintings, engravings, ceramics, wood sculptures and artist books.
+His many travels all over the world and his numerous stays in residences of artists (Egypt, Morocco, Iceland, UAE, Oman, Asia …) are sources of inspirations that he declines on different supports as paintings, engravings, ceramics, wooden sculptures and artist books.
 Bernard Alligand is pluridisciplinary, artist who uses a variety of materials for his pictural work like organic and raw materials, minerals, vegetables, manufactured and recycled products, with which he creates cosmic, allegorical artwork.

 For over 20 years he has been working with writers and poets to illustrate unpublished texts by established authors : Michel Butor, Gaston Puel, Salah Stétié, Robert Marteau, Régine Detambel, Jean-Pierre Geay, Kenneth White …